-- 1. New partitions shall delineate the NROD area either as a separate tract or conservation easement that meets the requirements of subsection 2. of this section. - 2.
+- 1. New partitions shall delineate the NROD area either as a separate tract or conservation easement that meets the requirements of subsection (2) of this section. - 2.
 Prior to final plat approval, ownership and maintenance of the NROD area shall be identified to distinguish it from the buildable areas of the development site.
 The NROD area may be identified as any one of the following: - a.
-A tract of private open space held by the homeowners association; - b.
-For residential land divisions, a tract of private open space held by a homeowner's association subject to an easement conveying stormwater and surface water management rights to the City and preventing the owner of the tract from activities and uses inconsistent with the purpose of this document; - c.
-Public open space where the tract has been dedicated to the City or other governmental unit; - d.
-Conservation easement area pursuant to OCMC 17.49.180.G. and approved in form by the Community Development Director; or - e.
+A tract of private open space held by the owner or homeowners association; or - b.
+For residential land divisions, a tract of private open space subject to an easement conveying stormwater and surface water management rights to the city and preventing the owner of the tract from activities and uses inconsistent with the purpose of this document; or - c.
+At the owners option, public open space where the tract has been dedicated to the city or other governmental unit; - d.
+Conservation easement area pursuant to subsection 17.49.180(G) and approved in form by the Community Development Director - e.
 Any other ownership proposed by the owner and approved by the Community Development Director. - f.
-NROD tracts shall be exempt from minimum frontage requirements, dimensional standards of the zoning designation, street frontage requirements, or flag lot standards pursuant to OCMC 16.08.053.
+Tracts shall be exempt from minimum frontage requirements.

-17.49.170 - Standards for trails.
+17.49.170 Standards for Trails